winningproduct/learn-portal/models/8-optimize/log-indexing-and-analysis.md

     Performing analytics on the collected log data interprets your data, provide new information and predict your application user behavior.
 This assists in data-driven decision making.

     For example, customer log analysis could uncover that users are unlikely to make a purchase in the middle of the week.
 This could assist in deciding when to introduce a sales promotion.
-Also log analysis could provide you with feature usage analysis information, so that you could focus on mostly used features and improve your ROI
+Also log analysis could provide you with feature usage analysis information, so that you could focus on mostly used features and improve your ROI.

 ## How?

-Log Indexing and Analysis process can be broken down into the following Steps.
+Log Indexing and Analysis process can be broken down into the following steps.

 #### (1) Determine what types of logs you should collect
 Your production system is going to produce all sorts of different logs (event logs, availability logs, audit logs, access logs etc.) from different sources (application servers, database servers, firewalls, intrusion detection systems, switches, routers, etc.).

+The types of logs you should collect mainly depends on your intentions with it.
 You should determine what types of logs you should extract from which source, as you can’t store them all.
 It will cost more to store a large amount of data and will also need more resources to perform analytics.

-The types of logs you should collect mainly depends on your intentions with log data collection.
 For instance, for your application servers you won’t need event logs(as it generates a high volume of data on normal operations), but you would need the availability logs(to identify the faults that would impact the availability and stability of the system) and audit logs(to investigate unapproved activities).

 #### (2) Determine how to collect and process log data